 Digital Channel Failure

-The U.S., among other countries around the globe, made a switch from analog to digital broadcasting.
-This affected a lot of TVs, especially if they used an antenna.
+Digital signals offer better picture display, so the U.S. and other countries around the globe switched from analog to digital broadcasting.
+This affected many TVs, especially those that used an antenna.

-Today most TVs in the market are designed to receive digital channels.
+Today, most TVs on the market are designed to receive digital channels.
 However, some still need the assistance of a digital box.
-Digital signals offer better picture display.

 If you are not sure you are using an older version produced after 2009, you might need to troubleshoot.
 Additionally, if you are getting a weak signal, it can cause your TV to look pixelated and unwatchable.
 Getting a digital box if you aren’t receiving a strong digital signal with your TV may help this.